brycelelbach/thrust_wiki/Derived-Systems.md

 Temporary Allocation Example
 ----------------------------

+**WARNING: This is all deprecated now, you can pass an allocator to an algorithm using the call operator of an execution policy, e.g. `thrust::device(my_alloc)`**

 Some function invocations can be intercepted in this way to improve Thrust's performance.
 For example, Thrust uses the function ```get_temporary_buffer``` to allocate temporary memory used in the implementation of some algorithms.
 In the CUDA system, ```get_temporary_buffer``` calls ```cudaMalloc```, which can be a performance bottleneck.
 So it can be advantageous to intercept these kinds of calls if a faster allocation scheme is available.

 This example demonstrates how to intercept ```get_temporary_buffer``` and ```return_temporary_buffer``` when Thrust is allocating temporary storage.
 We proceed in the same manner as in the last example: we introduce a special ```my_policy``` type to distinguish which calls to Thrust should be customized, and we introduce special overloads of ```get_temporary_buffer``` and ```return_temporary_buffer``` which get dispatched when ```my_policy``` is encountered.